TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 2. Lower rates in Q1 and Q4 / Winter and Autumn
 3. Loyalty rewards for membership subscribers
 4. Establish an application that collects points according to ride length, that can be exchanged for rewards (Longer ride length = More points)
-5. Implement a scoring system that collects points, which can be exchanged for rewards, at an incrementing rate for every consecutive day that the rider successfully completed a ride
+5. Implement a scoring system that collects points, at an incrementing rate for every consecutive day that the rider successfully completed a ride, which can be exchanged for rewards